Hearing Prep

 3. Prepare the support

-Keep the timeline, proof, and hearing-day reminders connected so you know what to say and what to bring.
+Keep the timeline, source materials, and hearing-day reminders connected so you know what to review and what to bring.

 Example prep artifact